 Intestinal disorders often trigger digestive symptoms that can interrupt your day and make you feel sick.

-However, since your intestinal health affects processes like the secretion of certain hormones and your immune system, a sick colon can also manifest itself in other parts of your body.
+However, your intestinal health affects processes like the secretion of certain hormones and your immune system.
+Thus, a sick colon can also manifest itself in other parts of your body.

 1. Anxiety and depression

-It may seem quite strange to associate your intestines with your emotions, but as odd as it may sound, they actually have a lot to do with them.
+It may seem quite strange to associate your intestines with your emotions.
+However, as odd as it may sound, they actually have a lot to do with them.

 About 70% of the serotonin in your body comes from this organ.
 Serotonin is the happiness neurotransmitter.